-For the purpose of fulfilling the objectives
+(1) For the purpose of fulfilling the objectives

 stated in the first paragraph of the preamble, the author grants DIPF simple rights

 of use for the delivered work and its

 space, pursuant to § 2 par.
 1 c) and d).

 In particular, this includes the right to

 work, in its own right, as part of a

 collective work or as part of a database onto storage media and internal DIPF

 purpose and/or technical developments require this, also in cases where the layout

 of the work needs to be altered.
 Pursuant to regulations stated in § 4 par.
 2 and

 par 3, DIPF will retain the contents of a work;

 the work to the German National Library for long term archiving in order to

 fulfil contracted purposes;

 e) for hosting reasons, to furthermore deliver the work to the Research